 - Death of a spouse whose plan you relied on

-Employers must ensure that every employer is aware of their right to pursue continued coverage under COBRA and the limitations of their rights.
-When businesses fail to comply with COBA notification, they can be held accountable in court by aggrieved parties.
+Employers must ensure that every employee is aware of their right to pursue continued coverage under COBRA and the limitations of their rights.
+When businesses fail to comply with COBRA notification, they can be held accountable in court by aggrieved parties.

 What Is Continued Coverage?